-CCIC and the selling stockholders estimate that their shares of the total expenses of the offerings, excluding underwriting discounts and commissions, will be approximately $\$ and $\$, respectively.
+CCIC estimates that the total expenses of the offerings, excluding underwriting discounts and commissions, will be approximately \$3,500,000.

-CCIC and the selling stockholders have agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act of 1933.
+CCIC has agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act of 1933.

 This prospectus may be used by the underwriters and other dealers in connection with offers and sales of the shares, including sales of shares initially sold by the underwriters in the offering being made outside of the United States, to persons located in the United States.